Update: This peptide therapy ultimately failed in the third phase of study, read the article here.

 Larché is the co-founder of Circassia Ltd., a British biotech firm that is spearheading the product’s development along with the Canadian company Adiga Life Sciences, which is jointly owned by Circassia and McMaster University.

 The key to Cat-SPIRE is the science behind the shot.
 Circassia scientists take the allergenic cat protein, called Fel d1, and break it down into basic parts called peptides.
 The building blocks of proteins are called amino acids, and peptides are strings of two or more amino acids.
 The Fel d1 protein is normally 162 amino acids long, while Cat-SPIRE contains seven synthetic peptides, each 15 amino acids in length, and each hand-picked to generate the desired response.

 “Currently available immunotherapy basically takes the thing you’re allergic to and injects it into you,” says Steve Harris, CEO of Circassia and director of Adiga Life Sciences.
 Cat-SPIRE, he explains, was created by zeroing in on parts of Fel d1 that promote a regulatory, or non-allergic, immune response.
 By using fragments of Fel d1 created in a lab as opposed to the entire protein, fewer shots are needed, reactivity is lessened, increases in dosage are not required, and so far, the results have been impressive.

-Patients have now been recruited for a final (or phase 3) trial that will confirm the shot’s effectiveness and also test whether giving eight injections instead of four makes any difference.
-About 1,400 cat-allergic individuals between the ages of 12 and 65 have enrolled in the trial, which is taking place in multiple sites across the United States, Canada and Russia over the next year.
+Patients have now been recruited for a final (or Phase 3) trial that’s meant to confirm the shot’s effectiveness, and also test whether giving eight injections instead of four makes any difference.
+About 1,400 cat-allergic individuals between the ages of 12 and 65 have enrolled in the trial, which is taking place in multiple sites across the United States, Canada and Russia.